Skip to main content

 2

-Home improvement and convenience formats will drive strategic combinations aimed at scale and resilience.
-Expect selective take-privates in lifestyle and specialty retail as operators seek operational resets and debt relief.
-Retailers are also prioritizing portfolio optimization and private-label manufacturing to protect margins, while digital enablement and AI-driven forecasting are becoming central to operational resilience and post-deal integration.
-As macro pressures persist, transaction readiness and supply chain efficiency will remain top priorities.
+Home improvement and convenience formats will drive strategic combinations for scale and resilience.
+Selective take-privates in lifestyle and specialty retail will provide operational resets and debt relief.
+Portfolio optimization and private-label manufacturing will remain priorities, alongside digital enablement.2

 3